-Assumes employee housing rental revenue will remain the same as challenges to fill the units continue.
-It is anticipated that there may be more seasonal hires compared to one year ago which may help increase revenue should they participate in our housing program.
+- Assumes employee housing rental revenue will remain the same.
+However, it is anticipated that there may be more seasonal hires compared to one year ago which may help increase occupancy rates and, in turn, revenue. - Credits related to Build America Bonds and Qualified Energy Conservation Bonds assume a sequestration reduction rate of 7.2%.

 Farebox Recovery Ratio is the percentage of total operating revenues that passengers pay through fares.
-The Authority's farebox recovery ratio for regional transit services is estimated to be 24% and takes into consideration the EOTC's fare subsidy for the transit service between Aspen and Snowmass Village.
+The Authority's farebox recovery ratio for regional transit services is estimated to be 25% and takes into consideration the EOTC's fare subsidy for the transit service between Aspen and Snowmass Village.
 If this subsidy did not occur, then the Authority's farebox recovery ratio would increase due to additional fares collected on the transit service between Aspen and Snowmass Village.
-According to data on the American Public Transportation Association website, Urban transit systems in the U.S. had an average farebox recovery ratio of 20% in 2010.